cthackers/adm-zip/APPNOTE.md

     0x0016 - X.509 Certificate ID and Signature for central directory 0x0019 - PKCS#7 Encryption Recipient Certificate List

     The 0x0014 and 0x0016 Extra Data records that otherwise would be located in the first record of the Central Directory for digital certificate processing.
-When encrypting or compressing the Central Directory, the 0x0014 and 0x0016 records must be located in the Archive Extra Data record and they should not remain in the first Central Directory record.
+When encrypting or compressing the Central Directory, the 0x0014 and 0x0016 records MUST be located in the Archive Extra Data record and they SHOULD NOT remain in the first Central Directory record.
 The Archive Extra Data record will also be used to store the 0x0019 data.

     7.5.3 When present, the size of the Archive Extra Data record will be included in the size of the Central Directory.
 The data of the